-The software is based on a previous model developed with LIRIGM university research laboratory at the University of Grenoble (France) and CEREMA (formerly Laboratoire Regional des Ponts et Chaussées de Nancy).
-It has been updated and improved with the contribution of the SAGEOS (CTT Group, Quebec), the CEGEP of Saint-Hyacinthe (Quebec), and the University of Saskatchewan (USASK) in Alberta.
+The software is based on a previous model developed with LIRIGM university research laboratory at the University of Grenoble (France) and CEREMA (formerly Laboratoire Régional des Ponts et Chaussées de Nancy).
+It has been updated and improved with the contribution of the SAGEOS (CTT Group, Quebec), the CEGEP of Saint-Hyacinthe (Quebec), and the University of Saskatchewan.